ajeglot/academic/content/education/MSIND/index.md

 Support in a project at Universidad Politecnica de Lima.
 Two months internship with the aim to determine the quality and the quantity of Lima's water ressources in order to assess the risks of a water crisis.
-Work carried out with the supervision of Doctor Modesto Montoya and the collaboration of hydrogeologist from the peruvian national water institute INGEMMET.
+Work carried out with the supervision of Doctor Modesto Montoya and the collaboration of hydrogeologists from the peruvian national water institute INGEMMET.
 - Risk assessment of water shortage in Lima
 - Creation of a map gathering information on available water sources in Lima